-Bone Marrow sample following Phase 2 induction therapy (this is for the risk stratification and will be reported within 10 working days of specimen receipt to sites.
+5ml bone marrow aspirate in EDTA following Phase 2 induction therapy (this is for the risk stratification and will be reported within 10 working days of specimen receipt to sites.
 The report will be sent to the Randomising Clinician and a copy sent to UCL CTC who will confirm the patient's risk status.)

-If the MRD result is not available (failed or specimen not sent) patient should be considered standard risk in absence of any other high risk features.
+If the MRD result is not available (failed or specimen not sent) patients should be considered standard risk in absence of any other high risk features.